Author: Hans Rosling, Ola Rosling, Anna Rosling Ronnlund

 Firstly, I am skeptical about the books that talk about numbers or represent any data.
 There’s always this feeling that these kinds of books convey a single side of the story and present the numbers in a way to prove a point while making obscure other facts and figures that are counter-intuitive to that data.

-Thirdly, I am not the person who reads ideas casually and lets them pass.
-Of course, I try to weigh the ideas and the rationality behind them, but at the same time, they make a home, however tiny, in my mind.
+Thirdly, I am not a person who reads ideas casually and lets them pass.
+Of course, I try to weigh the ideas and the rationale behind them, but at the same time, they make a home, however tiny, in my mind.
 While reading fiction, I know that it’s derived out of the author’s wild imagination and, therefore, I am not this picky.
 But when it comes to choosing nonfiction, I am particularly careful what ideas I let inside.

 Anyway, I noticed this book in the store.
 Very quickly, I read through the reviews and synopsis and decided to make it my friend.
 With a mist of doubts still pervasive in my mind, I began reading Factfulness, hoping the creator of Microsoft will not disappoint me with his positive reviews about the book.